 Step 4 - Apply Shaving Cream

-Lather up the shave cream in your hands and apply a rich lather to your genitals, then rinse your hands.
+Lather up the shaving cream in your hands and apply a rich lather to your genitals, then rinse your hands.

 Step 5 - Begin Shaving

 Grab the tip of the penis and pull it tight or stimulate an erection in order to pull the skin taut–this will make it much easier to shave.